+Direct, physical impacts from harvesting are assessed through the abrasion and penetration of the seabed pressures.
+The sensitivity assessment for this pressure considers any biological/ecological effects resulting from the removal of target species on this biotope.
 It should be noted that Mytilus edulis and whelks may be found in this biotope and whilst abundance is likely to be low, harvesting cannot be ruled out.
 As these species are not characterizing, they are not considered for this pressure.
+No characterizing species are likely to be subject to targetted harvesting or collection.
+Therefore, this pressure is assessed as 'Not relevant'.